Breast Implant Placement Options

 One possible disadvantage of placing the breast implant behind the muscle is that a somewhat longer recovery period is necessary as the muscle tissue heals.
 Also, the size of the breast implant may be limited by this method.
 However, in the long run, many patients prefer the smooth chest-to-breast transition and ample implant coverage possible with this option.

-The first step in determining which placement option is the best fit for you is to speak with an experienced surgeon.
-If you’re considering breast augmentation, contact us today.
-Dr. Branman would love to sit down with you for a personal, private consultation.
+The first step in determining which breast implant placement option is the best fit for you is to speak with an experienced cosmetic surgeon.
+If you’re considering breast augmentation in Little Rock, please contact us today.
+Dr. Branman would be glad to discuss your options and answer your questions about breast augmentation during a personal, private consultation.